Hey Jealousy

 "Hey Jealousy" is a song by American rock band Gin Blossoms.
-The song was included on the group's debut album, Dusted (1989), and was re-recorded on their breakthrough 1992 album, New Miserable Experience.
-It was written by lead guitarist Doug Hopkins, who was fired from the band shortly after the recording of the second album.
-It became their first top-40 single on the US Billboard Hot 100 in 1993, reaching number 25, and it also peaked at number 20 in Iceland, number 24 in the United Kingdom, number 28 in Australia, and number 39 in Canada.
+The song was included on the group's debut album, Dusted (1989), and was re-recorded for their 1992 album, New Miserable Experience.
+It was written by lead guitarist Doug Hopkins, who was fired from the band before New Miserable Experience was released.

+"Hey Jealousy" became the band's signature song, reaching number 25 on the US Billboard Hot 100 in 1993.
+It peaked at number 20 in Iceland, number 24 in the United Kingdom, number 28 in Australia, and number 39 in Canada.
+"Hey Jealousy" was certified gold in the United States.